-Back and Neck Pain treatment in Halifax
+Back and Neck Pain treatment

 Back pain is the most common type of injury or complaint we see in the general population.
 Muscle strains, joint sprains, arthritis, degenerative disc disease and disc bulges are just a few of the ways your back can cause pain.
 Symptoms are often referred or radiate down the leg of the affected side.
 Sitting postures, repetitive activities at work and flexibility imbalances about the hip and back are often contributors to the development of back pain.